 Personal protective equipment for firefighting purposes is a key requirement for fire and rescue services.
-Further information can be found in National Operational Guidance: Operations - Health, safety and welfare.
+Further information can be found in the Operations guidance.

-Fire and rescue services must:

-Ensure that the types of PPE used comply with relevant standards and meet the requirements of their risk assessment for fires and firefighting
+Fire and rescue services must ensure that the types of PPE used comply with the relevant standards